yangbo1104/learngit/readme.txt

-git is a easy tool
+git is a free software
 git is a version control system